Texarkana metropolitan area: Geography

 State Line Avenue follows the Texas-Arkansas state line throughout much of Texarkana.
 The two "sides" of Texarkana are separate only from a political standpoint.
 Thousands of locals actually live in one state and work in the other.

 Owing to its divided political nature, Texarkana has two mayors and two sets of city officials; however, the two sides share a federal building, courthouse, jail, post office, labor office, chamber of commerce, water utility, and several other offices.

 Transportation

 Texarkana is located at the intersection of Interstate 30 and Interstate 49.
 It is situated approximately halfway between Dallas, Texas, and Little Rock, Arkansas.

 Air service

-Texarkana Regional Airport is located inside the northeastern city limits and is included in the National Plan of Integrated Airport Systems for 2011–2015, which categorized it as a primary commercial service airport.
+Texarkana Regional Airport is located inside the northeastern city limits on the Arkansas side and is included in the National Plan of Integrated Airport Systems for 2011–2015, which categorized it as a primary commercial service airport.

 The airport covers an area of 964 acres (390 ha) at an elevation of 390 feet (119 m) above mean sea level and it has two runways with asphalt surfaces: